-- 1) Legislative Priority Projects are a short list of high priority City of Homer projects which are selected by City Council for promotion to State representatives for capital funding assistance, as well as the Federal appropriations process, in which projects must meet nuanced eligibility criteria set out by the appropriations committees, and be selected to move forward in the process to possibly be selected for Federal funding. - 2) Mid-range projects which may be initiated within the next six years; (staff look to these projects for potential grant funding opportunities as well) - 3) Long range projects; and - 4) A section for State and local non-profit projects that benefit the Homer community.
+- Legislative Priority Projects are a short list of high priority City of Homer projects which are selected by City Council for promotion to State representatives for capital funding assistance, as well as the Federal appropriations process, in which projects must meet nuanced eligibility criteria set out by the appropriations committees, and be selected to move forward in the process to possibly be selected for Federal funding. - 2) Mid-range projects which may be initiated within the next six years; - 3) Long range projects; and - 4) A section for State and local non-profit projects that benefit the Homer community.